How High Is The Rope Climb In A Spartan Race?

 It also improves grip strength, agility, and coordination.

 Obstacle racers must properly execute rope climbing exercises, regardless of whether they are professionals or weekend warriors.

 Aside from the main obstacle race, there are other variations of the competition that can be entered and competed in, like the Spartan Trifecta.

 Sprint is the first leg of the Spartan Trifecta, a triathlon-style event (along with the Beast, and the Super) where competitors can vie for a special award.

 This includes a simple trail with 20 obstacles that must be overcome.
-There are differences in difficult terrain, including water and mud, and it is generally a short distance race of 5km.
+There are differences in difficult terrain, including water and mud, and it is a short distance race of 5K.

 The Spartan Super

-This race includes 25-30 obstacles, and is a middle-distance race of around 8-10 miles.
+This race includes 25 obstacles and is a middle-distance 10K race.

 Far more difficult than the Spartan Sprint, the Spartan Super is the second leg of the Spartan Trifecta Award.